98teg/JSONConfigFile/doc/files/JSON-PROPERTY-ENUM.md

 ## Usage

-Once you have instantiated the class, you must provide an array with the possible values via the 'set_enum' method.
+Once you have instantiated the 'JSONPropertyEnum' class, you must provide an array with the possible values via the 'set_enum' method.
 Otherwise, it would not allow anything at all.

 ## Example